CMS 13 and 12 Graph comparison

 }Url and UrlList properties

 In CMS 12, Url and UrlList properties return plain string values.
-In CMS 13, these properties return structured objects with multiple representations (default, hierarchical, internal, graph, and base).
-This approach provides richer and more consistent URL handling.
-The graph schema for Url includes the following fields:
+In CMS 13, these properties return structured objects with multiple representations.
+The Graph schema for Url includes the following fields:

-default– The default URL for the content instance.type– Describes the type for thedefaultvalue.
-Possible values includeHIERARCHICAL,INTERNAL,EXTERNAL, and others.hierarchical– The path for the content item, based on the hierarchical structure within CMS 13.internal– A permanent URL to the content item.
-This format is used within the integration API to reference content items.base– The authority for the content item.
-This depends on the application configuration with CMS 13.
+default– The default URL for the content instance.type– The type for thedefaultvalue.
+Possible values includeHIERARCHICAL,INTERNAL,EXTERNAL, and others.hierarchical– The path for the content item based on the hierarchical structure in CMS 13.internal– A permanent URL to the content item.
+The integration API uses this format to reference content items.base– The authority for the content item.
+This value depends on the application configuration in CMS 13.

 CMS 12 query: